byui-cit/wdd131/src/prove/mission-statement-2.md

 A dropdown list is a great way to offer a user a limited list of choices.
 In HTML we create a dropdown with a [select element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

-Add a 'select` element to the top of your HTML page.
+Add a `select` element to the top of your HTML page.
 It should have two options: light and dark.
 Use those for both the value and the display of the option.
 You will probably need to review the link above for help with the syntax.

 ```markup
 <option value="dark">Dark</option>